An immersive installation exploring toxicity, liminality and displacement as held in our built and unbuilding environment.

 Dancer NICOLE VIVIEN WATSON and musicians ADAM DENTON created a site responsive performance – their visceral, immediate yet deeply considered work drew from project narratives and their own unearthing.
 The event was live broadcasted to Northern Charter, an arts venue located in the cultural sector also slated for demolition.
 The moving images of the performance will be reprojected as part of this installation.

-PHALICTITE featuring RICHARD JAMES HALL enacted a primal dredging of sound spiralling through both the dust of time released.
+PHALICTITE featuring RICHARD JAMES HALL enacted a primal dredging of sound spiralling through the dust of time and memory released.

 MAREK GABRYSCH has recorded all aspects of work from the deep subterranean rumbling of the bore holing and the micro-sound of the building being prepared for demolition via a series of contact microphones.
 His sound installation will map the previous explorations onto the ‘meanwhile’ frame of NewbridgeProject, inhabiting the basement of the Carliol House.